257 East 200 South, Suite 1100

-Many persons injured by vaccines are unaware that they have the legal right to be compensated for their injuries.
-The federal government operates a program called the Vaccine Injury Compensation Program (“VICP”).
+People injured by certain vaccines have a legal right to compensation for their injuries.
+The federal government operates the Vaccine Injury Compensation Program (“VICP”).
 VICP provides compensation to people that are found to be injured by certain vaccines.
 The program is funded by the pharmaceutical companies through the sale of vaccines.

 Dave has represented numerous governmental entities, including water districts, cities, fire departments, road departments, and police officers.
 He has handled a variety of cases for governmental entities, such as water disputes, development disputes, employment cases, civil rights litigation, and flooding cases.